-I’m sharing today’s recipe with you as part of my White Lily series.
-A family friendly company, White Lily encourages folks to share their knowledge in the kitchen and help pass on their cooking heritage.
+I’m sharing this easy french breakfast puffs recipe with you as part of my White Lily series.
+A family-friendly company, White Lily encourages folks to share their knowledge in the kitchen and help pass on their cooking heritage.

-So let’s make some French Puff Muffins today and make sure you share the results with someone you love!
+If you like snickerdoodle cookies or cinnamon toast, I just know you’re gonna fall head over heels for these breakfast puffs as well.
+So let’s make some french breakfast puffs today and make sure you share the results with someone you love!

-Place 1/2 of sugar, egg, and shortening in a mixing bowl.
+Place 1/2 of the sugar, egg, and shortening in a medium bowl.

 You saw that coming, didn’t ya?